interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

 Validate flight 1 is planned.

 ### [Validate flight2 GET interaction test step](test_steps/validate_get_operational_intent.md)
-Tested_uss needs to make GET request for obtaining details of flight 2.
+Validate that tested_uss makes a GET request for obtaining details of flight 2 from control_uss.
-In a previous step(Validate no notification pushed for flight 2), we checked there was no notification of flight 2 to tested_uss.
+In a previous step (Precondition - check tested_uss has no subscription in flight 2 area), we ensured that no notification of flight 2 was sent to tested_uss.
+Hence, tested_uss will need to make a GET request to obtain flight 2 details.

 ### [Validate flight1 Notification sent to Control_uss test step](test_steps/validate_notification_operational_intent.md)
 Tested_uss notifies flight 1 to Control_uss, due to its subscription through flight 2.